-Orientation is required for families who wish to enroll in Good Grief’s programs and are arranged by appointment on an individual basis for each family.
-Orientations are held on weekdays in the late afternoon and early evening, though other times can be arranged if necessary.
-Please call the Good Grief office to speak with a Family Coordinator (Morristown: 908-522-1999, ext.
-8012 or Princeton: 609-498-6674 x8006) if you would like to schedule an orientation for your family.
+A Family Orientation is required to enroll in Good Grief’s programs, and is arranged by appointment on an individual basis for each family.
+Orientations are typically held on weekdays in the late afternoon and early evening, though other times can be arranged if necessary.

 What to Expect at the Orientation

-The orientation takes place in our comfortable Orientation Room and usually lasts for about an hour.
-This is an opportunity for a family to see our home and learn about what happens on a Night of Support.
-It is also a time when the family can share their story and memories about the person who has died.
-Each family member is also invited to make a leaf in honor of the person who died and place it on our Memory Tree.
-The goal of the orientation is to help each child in the family feel that Good Grief is a safe, comfortable and welcoming place where they will be able to experience the support of their peers.
-To demonstrate this, we review some of our family-friendly rules – a participant can always “pass” if he/she doesn’t want to participate; confidentiality is assured, meaning “what is said here stays here”; and all emotions are accepted.
-Also, it’s okay to have fun!
+The orientation takes place in our Orientation Room and usually lasts for one hour.
+The orientation provides an opportunity for families to see our home and learn about what happens on a Night of Support.
+It is also a time when families can share their story and memories about the person who has died.
+Each family member is invited to make a leaf to place on our Memory Tree to honor the person who died.
+The goal of the orientation is to ensure all family members become comfortable with Good Grief and know that it is a safe and welcoming space.

 Your First Night of Support